Non-parametric Causal Inference in Dynamic Thresholding Designs

-Under the above assumptions, the following result explicitly characterizes the policy gradient in our dynamic thresholding setting.
-Although it is conceptually similar to the standard policy-gradient theorem \citep{sutton1999policy}, we note that it is not a direct corollary: The standard policy gradient quantifies the effect of changing action probabilities under overlap conditions (i.e., where treatment and control actions can both occur with positive probability in all states), whereas here we consider the effect of changing the treatment cutoff in a setting without overlap.
+The following result explicitly characterizes the policy gradients used in \eqref{eq:mpe_dynamic} to define the marginal policy effect for the dynamic thresholding design.
+Although it is conceptually similar to the standard policy-gradient theorem \citep{sutton1999policy}, we note that it is not a direct corollary:~The standard policy gradient quantifies the effect of changing action probabilities under overlap conditions (i.e., where treatment and control actions can both occur with positive probability in all states), whereas here we consider the effect of changing the treatment cutoff in a setting without overlap.